 When Martini was released, it quickly became the most popular Go web framework and it still is.
-But it is not idiomatic, it is slow and the concept is flawed, the author said it himself.
+But it is not idiomatic, it is slow and the concept is flawed.
 It taught bad practices to a lot of new Go developers.
 Despite these facts, lots of developers are using it because it is very easy to get started with it and it's a very good reason!

 Since then, most resources on writing web applications I've read are only about basic things, so I decided to write a series of articles on building your own web framework by using existing libraries or writing components from scratch.
 It will teach best practices to new Go web developers and remind older Go developers what best practices are for web development.
 This article serves as an introduction and a table of contents.